SoftwareONE-SAP/meteor-reactable/README.md

 ### config.classes [String | Array | Function]

 This item provides the list of classes to add to the root DOM element.
 If it is a string it is added as is.
 If it is an array of strings, they are joined with spaces before being added.
 If it is a function, it must return a string or array of strings to be used.
-When it is a function, it is called within the context of the ReactableTable render method so has access to the field definitions and row data.
+When it is a function, it is called within the context of the ReactableUI render method so has access to the field definitions and row data.
 Example:

 ```javascript
 var config = {